SFWLtd/crm-plus-plus/README.md

 }
 ```

-* If haven't already created it in CRM, create it:
+* Create it in CRM if it's not there already
 ```
 #!c#